MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/ie-mode/index.md

    View document mode using IE mode badge
 :::image-end:::

-If a tab is using IE mode, a number of DevTools, such as **Network** and **Performance** will not work because the rendering engine switches from Chromium to Internet Explorer 11 in IE Mode.
-You'll also notice the following conditions in IE Mode.
+If a tab uses IE mode, a number of DevTools, such as **Network** and **Performance**, do not work because the rendering engine switches from Chromium to Internet Explorer 11.
+You'll also notice the following conditions.

 *   Opening the contextual menu \(right-click\) and choosing **View Source** launches Notepad.
 *   **Inspect Element** is not visible on the contextual menu \(right-click\).